trackme518/trackmeifyoucan_motionsensor/README.md

 * CC 76 - acceleration Y axis
 * CC 77 - acceleration Z axis

+CC stands for ControlChange - special general purpose MIDI event.
+All MIDI values are beteween 0-127 range (Yaw, Pitch, Roll are remapped from 0-360, acceleration from -32767 to 32768, time in the air from 0 to defined maximum).

 #### OSC
 All OSC messages are in format `/prefix/oscid/parameter`, for example:  `/motion/63607/ypr`.
 See the table below for all OSC messages that are sent from sensor to PC.
 You can recieve these messages in any software of your choice - see examples for Processing, Python, DAW...
-You can also use our premade controlApp.
+You can also use our premade [controlApp](https://github.com/trackme518/trackmeifyoucan_motionsensor/releases).

 #### Recieve OSC